dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 I remember YouTube using a red top bar to show how the progress of page loading.
 That was only for a while and for some reason they stopped it.
 It was actually a great idea to show the users how much page has been loaded.
 By the time of writing this blog <a rel="nofollow" href="https://www.freecharge.in" alt="Freecharge">Freecharge</a> is using the top bar as a progress indicator.

 If you have seen Chrome browser on android, they still use this.
+May be it is using a different code but visually similar to that we use in websites.

 ![Android chrome browser top loading bar](/images/android-chrome-browser-using-top-bar-screenshot.jpg)

 So here it is giving some valuable information.
 But what I want is just a constant colored top bar to enhance the visual appearance.
-So this is very easy and can be done with a single line of code!
+It is very easy and can be done with a single line of code!

 ##what is the code for top bar!

 Just copy these lines to your css file and you'll have a top bar!
 So far we have called this top bar but in reality it is the top border of your body.
-Normally it is invisible, we are just giving it a size and color.
+Normally it is invisible, we are just giving it a size, style and color.
 Pretty neat.
 Isn't it?
 There is not a single extra ```div``` used.
 So there is no load on your website!

 {% highlight css linenos %}